2 named as suspects in girl’s death on Crow Reservation

 The Big Horn County Attorney’s office indicated in a statement that authorities believe Mildred was six years old at the time of her death.
 That would put her death within weeks of when authorities said she was last seen in the custody of the two suspects in March 2019.

-Veronica Tierza Dust and Roseen Lincoln Old Crow, both 34, were arrested in December of 2020 as suspects in Mildred’s disappearance.
+Veronica Tierza Dust and Roseen Lincoln Old Crow, both 34, were arrested in December 2020 as suspects in Mildred’s disappearance.

 The two were named by Big Horn County Attorney Jay Harris as suspects in the ongoing investigation into the girl’s death on Thursday, the same day that funeral services were held for Mildred in Crow Agency.